enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 2 - From Neuronal to Hemodynamic Activity.md

 	1. Detecting the change of N.A. through the change in its BOLD signal.

 3. **Explain the 3 models of hemodynamic activity.
 Which model is the most likely?**
+4. What happens when you decrease the TR?

 ![[Pasted image 20220704122623.png]]

 What makes a neuron use energy?